lostzen/lost/docs/location-settings.md

     }
 ```

 If the status code is `RESOLUTION_REQUIRED`, the client can call `startResolutionForResult(Activity, int)` to bring up an `Activity`, asking for user's permission to modify the location settings to satisfy those requests.
 The result of the `Activity` will be returned via `onActivityResult(int, int, Intent)`.
+You should not rely on the `resultCode` but instead check that the `requestCode` is that of your calling activity before resuming normal application flow
 ```java
 @Override  protected void onActivityResult(int requestCode, int resultCode, Intent data) {
     switch (requestCode) {